Tech-ware/Easy-MoE/README.md

 - Easy-MoE.py: Contains the main training and inference functions for the MoE model.
 - requirements.txt: Lists all Python dependencies required by the project.
-- data/: Directory where the dataset files are to be placed for training.
+- train.jsonl: file where the dataset is saved.

 ## Contributing